“ANOTHER WORLD IS NOT ONLY POSSIBLE, SHE IS ON HER WAY. ON A QUIET DAY, I CAN HEAR HER BREATHING.” — ARUNDHATI ROY

 ABOUT THE PROJECT

 Women On The Frontlines Of Animal Advocacy

-Unbound inspires our audience to do what they can to make the world a kinder, gentler place for all species.
+Unbound inspires our audiences to make the world a kinder, gentler place for all species.
 Far too often people believe that they do not have enough time, money, or expertise to get involved in animal advocacy.
 Many of us also misunderstand what it means to be an “activist.”
-Unbound aims to challenge those notions, and to demonstrate through these inspiring examples how we all can make a difference for the animals with whom we share this planet.
+Unbound aims to challenge those notions and to demonstrate through these influential and pioneering people how we all can make a difference for the animals with whom we share this planet.

-We especially welcome nominations highlighting the work of women of colour (BIPOC), GLBTTQ women, and women with disabilities.
+We especially welcome nominations highlighting the work of women of colour (BIPOC), LGBTQ2+ women, and women with disabilities.

 “I’ve dreamt of doing a project about women in animal advocacy for quite a few years.
 The list of inspiring women has been taped to my wall, with names added monthly.
 A big part of the reason I’m an activist is that I had women to look up to.
 I saw Jane Goodall living this extraordinary life, creating change, and I thought ‘I want to do that, too.’
 The Unbound Project is my gift to the world, and to the ever-growing animal rights movement.
 May it inspire many, and uplift and celebrate the work of all the women in the project.
 Ultimately, the goal is to move people to be change-makers for animals, too.”

 Jo-Anne is an award-winning photojournalist and the founder of We Animals.
 She has been documenting the plight of animals on all seven continents for over a decade.
 She is the author of two books, We Animals (2014), and Captive (2017) and was the subject of Canadian filmmaker Liz Marshall’s acclaimed documentary, The Ghosts in Our Machine.
 Jo-Anne is based in Toronto, Canada and travels six to eight months a year to document the stories of animals around the world.